Privacy policy

 11. RECORDS OF PROCESSING ACTIVITIES

 As the Data Controller we maintain records of data processing activities.
-Such records act as a specific “map” indicating the flow of your data in our organization.
+Such records act as a specific “map” indicating the flow of your data in our organisation.
 These records are one of the key elements enabling us to implement the fundamental principle of data processing – the principle of accountability, which we mentioned earlier.

 12. THE SECURITY OF YOUR DATA